qdzlug/ironbank-pipeline/scripts/cosign/cosign.md

 ## Pulling Cosign Artifacts

-Beyond creating image signatures, Cosign can be used to generate additional artifacts in support of software supply chain security, such as image SBOMs and Attestations.
+Beyond creating image signatures, Cosign is used to generate additional artifacts in support of software supply chain security, such as image SBOMs and Attestations.

 These artifacts, as well as their own signature artifacts, can be downloaded and verified using tools such as `cosign` and `oras`, as described in the following sections.